tmcnulty387/OnDemand-Bot/README.md

 This bot is used for automating the RIT OnDemand website to make ordering food easier and more convenient.

-NOTE: This bot is a work in progress, as such ordering is currently unavailable mainly due to security concerns.
+NOTE: This bot is a work in progress, as such ordering is currently unavailable.
       Commands to view menus and hours are currently working.

 ## Commands